 A simple tip for a smooth creamy custard is to strain the egg mixture before cooking.
 This removes any unmixed egg whites which lets your custard get its smooth on so to speak.
 A smooth custard is a happy custard.

-While you don't need a water bath (I've made some great custard with the no frills method I mentioned above) a water bath will ensure your custard is cooked evenly.
+While you don't need a water bath (I've made some great custard with the no frills method I mentioned above) a water bath ensures your custard is cooked evenly.
 Also, if you choose to bake your custard in ramekins a water bath is essential.

 To make a water bath, place the baking dish or ramekins into a deep baking dish lined with a tea towel.
 Add hot water into the lined baking dish about 2/3 the way up until it reaches the level of the custard inside the ramekins or dish.
 A water bath or bain-marie (the Fancy Nancy name) protects the custard from the direct heat of the pan bottom, this assures the custard cooks gently and doesn't overheat and separate.

-If you have a delicious homemade custard recipe you really love let us know; we always like trying healthy new recipes.
+Do you have a delicious homemade custard recipe you really love?
+Let us know; we always like trying healthy new recipes.
 And remember sharing feels good - please share this simple custard recipe with at least a million friends (that's a lot of feelgood-ness)